fuentem/avaloq-exam/README.md

 It is also included in the result to how many results occurred to all the simulations generated in the h2 database and its percentage.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2 and Spring boot [Spring Boot] version 2.2.0.

 ## Agular Application